CleanOak/clean-king/README.md

 - This has all three pages
 - The navbar is fully responsive and changes to a toggler. this links all pages. the toggler transforms to a hamburger menu on small screens
+- This allows users to navigate the page easily
+- Users are able to locate other pages on the website

 <details><summary>logo</summary>
 <img src="docs/features/logonavbar.png">